About the teacher

 Jonathan Davis has been playing bridge for many years and (letting you into a secret) sometimes wishes that he had done what Andrew Robson did at university, which was to major in bridge rather than spend so much time in conventional academic study.
 After graduating from Cambridge University with a degree in History, he trained as a journalist with Westminster Press, including a spell as a reporter on the Oxford Mail and Times, before moving into national newspapers as a specialist writer about business and investment and then into the investment business itself.

 Bridge is such an endlessly fascinating game and is one whose appeal has waxed, rather than waned, as I have grown older.
-Although my professional career has prevented me from playing much in the way of tournament bridge, I have been fortunate to have been been able to play a lot of civilised, high stakes money bridge as a member of the Portland Club in London for the past 15 years and as a visitor to the Andrew Robson Bridge Club.
+Although my professional career has prevented me from playing much tournament bridge until recently, I have been fortunate to have been been able to play a lot of civilised, high stakes money bridge as a member of the Portland Club in London for the past 15 years and as a regular visitor to the Andrew Robson Bridge Club in London.

 Why so?
-Because Andrew has demonstrated over the past 25 years that he is quite simply the best teacher in the country.
-His hands on practical approach to teaching – coupled with his insistence that anyone playing the game at his club must do so in a friendly and polite spirit – mirrors exactly the approach that I take myself.
+Because Andrew has demonstrated over the past 25 years that he is quite simply a brilliant teacher.
+His clear, logical and hands on practical approach to teaching – coupled with his insistence that anyone playing the game at his club must do so in a friendly and polite spirit – mirrors exactly the approach that I take myself.
 More importantly it is evident that his methods have been tried and tested over a quarter of a century and it would be difficult to improve on them.

 Many years ago, in between working on other things, I wrote an introductory illustrated guide to learning bridge, which was translated into several languages, and has sold tens of thousands of copies.
 I am in the process of preparing a new version to bring it up to date.
 I very much hope that I can share my knowledge and enthusiasm about this wonderful game with a new generation of learners.
 It is my strong belief that bridge offers something for everyone, young and old alike, and it should most definitely be played for fun.